-It can be discouraging and frustrating when you feel that your attorney is not doing his or her best job on your case.
-This article lays out some of the most common problems that clients have with their legal professionals and suggests some ways of handling legal malpractice claims.
+It can be discouraging and frustrating when you feel that your attorney is not doing their best job on your case.
+This article lays out some of the most common problems that clients have with legal professionals and suggests some ways of handling legal malpractice claims.

-Even in today's modern world that includes cell phones, internet, email, texting and smart phones, many clients still have communication issues with their attorneys.
-If your attorney fails to return your repeated phone calls or emails, he or she may be violating their ethical responsibility of communication.
-However, even armed with this knowledge, you may not want to go to the state bar to complain about your attorney just yet.
+Even in today's modern world with cell phones, internet, email, texting, and smartphones, many clients still have communication issues with their attorneys.
+If your attorney fails to return your repeated phone calls or emails, they may be violating their ethical responsibility of communication.
+However, you may not want to go to the state bar to complain about your attorney just yet.

-This letter is not the place in which to threaten legal malpractice claims.
+You should not threaten legal malpractice claims in your letter.
 Doing so may only aggravate the situation, giving your lawyer a reason to feel angry, which could lead to longer periods of silence.

 One common method that many people are turning to instead of legal malpractice claims is mediation.
 Mediation is something both you and your lawyer may benefit from, and could even lead to a better attorney-client relationship.

 The rules of legal ethics in most states require attorneys to be honest and to be able to do their job at a certain level of competence.
-If you feel that your legal representative has lied or misled you, or is performing their duties a level below that of a competent attorney, you may want to get the authorities involved.
+If you feel that your legal representative has lied or misled you, or is performing their duties at a level below that of a competent attorney, you may want to file a lawsuit.

-File a complaint.
-Every state has some sort of agency that is responsible for disciplining attorneys that violate the rules of legal ethics.
-In many states, this is a bar association, and in others it could be the state supreme court.
-No matter what name the agency in your state goes by, they will have a process that you can use to file a complaint against your attorney for lying or performing at an incompetent level.
+No matter what name the agency in your state goes by, they will have a process you can use to file a complaint against your attorney for lying or being incompetent.
 Examples of these types of behavior include: